handeyeco/norns-micromap/README.md

 ## Usage

+Requirements:
+- non-MPE MIDI input device
+- [MPE](https://en.wikipedia.org/wiki/MIDI#MIDI_Polyphonic_Expression) enabled device to send MIDI MPE to

+## Usage

 Connect a MIDI controller to Norns so that you can send MIDI notes.
-Connect MIDI out to a device that supports [MPE](https://en.wikipedia.org/wiki/MIDI#MIDI_Polyphonic_Expression).
+Connect MIDI out to a device that supports MPE.

 Micromap accepts one MIDI note at a time and maps that note to between 1 and 15 outgoing notes.